WolverinDEV/protanki-protocol-rs/readme.md

+# FOST - Free and open source tanks
-# A Rust implementation of the pro tanki / gtanks protocol
+## A Rust implementation of the pro tanki / gtanks protocol
 This is a simple implementation of the pro tanki / gtanks protocol written in rust.
 Currently only a few packets are parsed (namely thus I manually assigned a human readable name).
 Since the name is required for generating the according parser all others are currently ignored.